jcranston/coding-challenges/ai_context/new_problem.md

 ## Steps
 1. **Run the Script:**
    - Use `scripts/add_challenge.sh <problem_name>` to generate the initial directory and files for the new problem.
+   - **CRITICAL: The script will create the directory at the root level of challenges/.
+You MUST move it to the correct topic directory immediately.**
+   - **CRITICAL: After running the script, manually move the created directory to the appropriate topic subdirectory (e.g., `mv challenges/problem_name challenges/sliding_window/problem_name`).**
 2. **Update `solution.py`:**
    - Add both a user solution and a canonical solution.
    - Use descriptive function names and include docstrings for all methods.